CSULA-Qdots/filter/README.md

 + operator "Your Full Name"
 + rescale (not yet implimented)
 + sortby "columnName"
++ laser "lasername"
++ laserlow (integer)
++ laserhigh (integer)

 Valid column names are: "none", "ev", "lambda", "corrected", "intensity", and "temp".
-No quotes please.
+Valid Laser Names are "red" and "green" No quotes please.

+`--laser=red` is short for `--laserlow=7000 --laserhigh=7250`

+`--laser=green` is short for `--laserlow=10300 --laserhigh=11600`

+`--laser=foo` will override high/low settings.

+NOTE: This needs a rewrite.

 MultiIPF
 ========